 Back in the day, fashion shopping was strictly a girl thing.
 Not anymore, and Gilt recognizes this fact by catering to both men and women through online offerings.
 Along with fashion, Gilt offers deals on children’s apparel, travel and home goods.
 Members receive notice of offers or sales through email notification.
 Members accumulate points through purchases and referrals that can be applied to purchases.

-The best deals are snatched up quickly, so savvy members are primed to act quickly.
-Membership is free, with sign-up available through email or Facebook, but once members have joined it’s very difficult to pass up on the many bargains on offer.
+The best deals are snatched up quickly, so savvy members are primed to act soon.
+Membership is free, with sign-up available through email or Facebook, but once members have joined, it’s challenging to pass up on the many bargains on offer.
 The major catch is that many items have a no-return policy except for damaged merchandise.

 Rue La La

-Rue La La is yet another fashion oriented site appealing to both men and women.
+Rue La La is yet another fashion-oriented site appealing to both men and women.
 Like Ideel and Gilt, members can sign up free using email or Facebook.
 Rue La La also allows signups through Google+.
 Members receive credits for recruiting their friends.
-The Rue 30 allows members to pay a one-time shipping fee of $9.95, and in exchange enjoy free shipping on all orders for the next 30 days.
+The Rue 30 will enable members to pay a one-time shipping fee of $9.95, and in exchange, enjoy free shipping on all orders for the next 30 days.

 Are you a Nordstrom’s fan?
 If so, HauteLook deserves serious consideration.
 Offering short-duration sales at discounts of up to 75 percent, HauteLook allows fashionable men and women the means to look stylish on a budget.
 Many of the same items available at Nordstrom are on offer through HauteLook – but only for shoppers who are quick on the draw – quantifies on nearly all items are sharply limited.